Agency

 This is a video of Professor Kristinn R. Thorisson suggesting that he thinks goal-orientedness should be baked into our conception of intelligence.

-We could go philosophical on whether goals ontologically "exist".
+We could go philosophical on whether goals "exist".
 The philosopher Philip Goff argues for an account of panagentialism in his new book “Why?
 The purpose of the universe” which is to say, perhaps agentialism is knitted into the universe itself, and has locally fractionated degrees of it, or perhaps even arises from it.

 From a nativist and psychology perspective, I believe goals exist in us and shape how we think about things (for example Daniel Dennett's intentional stance).
 But I think they are largely instrumental not realist.
 Which is to say, they exist only as knowledge and they shape how we think.
 Explicitly imputing them into AI isn’t a fools errand, but it will produce systems with truncated agency.